You're Gettin' a Little Too Smart

 "You're Gettin' a Little Too Smart" is a song written by Abrim Tilmon and performed by the Detroit Emeralds.
-It reached number 10 on the R&B chart and just missed the Billboard Hot 100 in 1973, reaching number 101.
-The song was featured on their 1973 album, I'm in Love with You.
+It was released as the first single from their 1973 album I'm in Love with You, and reached number 10 on the R&B chart and just missed the Billboard Hot 100 in 1973, peaking at number 101.

 The song was produced by Katouzzion and arranged by Abrim Tilmon and Johnny Allen.